 _The triggering of Article 50 in March 2017 has set into motion the formal process for the United Kingdom (UK) to leave the European Union (EU).
-Unless otherwise agreed upon during the ensuing negotiations, the UK’s membership in the EU will end on 29 March 2019.
+Unless otherwise agreed upon during the ensuing negotiations, the UK’s formal membership in the EU will end on 29 March 2019 whereas, in March 2018, the European Union and the UK agree to a Brexit transition period of 21 months from Brexit day on 29 March 2019 to 31 December 2020.
 The legal and tax consequences of Brexit can only be fully assessed after the negotiations between the UK and the EU have been finalised.
 In the meantime, there is a need to immediately measure potential outcomes and to consider the reorganisation of the group’s corporate structure in order to face the future.
-Luxembourg stands among a number of European countries prepared to be a host for companies which consider leaving the UK in order to maintain their access to EU markets, and the advantages of being located within the European Economic Area (EEA).
+Luxembourg stands among a number of European countries prepared to be a host for companies which consider leaving the UK necessary in order to maintain their access to EU markets, and the advantages of being located within the European Economic Area (EEA).

-Increasing interest in obtaining the status of the European Company (Societas Europaea or “SE”)1, whose numbers are growing steadily throughout Europe, can be considered as a possible reaction to the legal uncertainties of Brexit.
-Outbound migration of a UK company, which is not incorporated as an SE, is impossible2.
-This means that the only way to move a UK company’s registration to another country is by dissolving it in the UK and incorporating it through the relevant registrar of companies in another country.
+Increasing interest in obtaining the status of the European Company (Societas Europaea or SE), whose numbers are growing steadily throughout Europe, can be considered as a possible reaction to the legal uncertainties of Brexit.
+Outbound migration of a UK company, which is not incorporated as an SE, is impossible.
+This means that the only alternative way to move a UK company’s registration to another country is by dissolving it in the UK and incorporating it through the relevant registrar of companies in another country.
 Currently, adopting SE status before Brexit is the only way enabling UK companies to transfer their seats in a Member State of the EEA without entailing their winding-up or loss of their legal personality.
-The growing uncertainity compels companies to consider the impact of Brexit, whether positive or negative, on their business, and eventually to search for appealing alternatives before Brexit is complete (such as the adoption of the SE status).
+The growing uncertainity compels companies to consider the impact of Brexit, whether positive or negative, on their business, and eventually to search for appealing alternatives before the UK leaves the EU (such as the adoption of the SE status).

 This paper will introduce the SE incorporated in Luxembourg and compare it to the public limited company.
-It will also demonstrate the flexibility, attractiveness and growing interest in adopting SE status before Brexit is complete for those already considering relocating or creating a European hub.
+It will also demonstrate the flexibility, attractiveness and growing interest in adopting SE status before the UK leaves the EU for those already considering relocating or creating a European hub.

 The European Company (SE) compared to Luxembourg public limited liability company (Société Anonyme) as a way to attain more flexibility